rahulpanjala/CODTECH-TASK1/README.md

 - Integration: Provide options for integrating with external devices (e.g., lab equipment).
 - User Experience: Create an intuitive and user-friendly interface.

-Would you like help with the implementation details (e.g., specific code snippets or database design)?